Circadian Rhythm: Biological Sleep Rhythm Explained

 Research has shown that waking exposure to light increases alertness and attention.
 On the other hand, disruptions to sleep and circadian phases impair cognition.
 Both suggest that the master clock and light play a big role in brain function.

 However, not all light is equal.
-Evening exposure to blue light from electronics actually correlates with delayed melatonin production.
+Evening exposure to blue light from electronics actually correlates with delayed and/or decreased melatonin production.
 Which in turn means delayed sleepiness.
-Conversely, daytime natural sunlight exposure actually appears to help with evening sleep quality.
+Conversely, daytime natural sunlight exposure actually appears to help with daytime wakefulness and evening sleep quality.

 Eating and Circadian Timing